ComplianceTax & AccountingApril 22, 2025

 IRA custodians and trustees are not responsible for determining if someone is an affected taxpayer under disaster relief.
 However, with the many disaster declarations already made this year, understanding the rules and requirements to properly document and report various related transactions is a primary responsibility for IRA custodians and trustees.

-For an opportunity to learn more about IRAs and other tax advantaged accounts including Health Savings Accounts and Coverdell Education Savings Accounts, consider the Wolters Kluwer IRA Library or on-demand video training offered on a variety of topics.
+For an opportunity to learn more about IRAs and other tax-advantaged accounts, including Health Savings Accounts and Coverdell Education Savings Accounts, consider the Wolters Kluwer IRA Library Electronic Book (IRA E-Book) or our On-Demand Video Training offered on a variety of topics.
 Go here to learn more about training opportunities available to you, or you can call us at 1-800-552-9408.

 Senior Specialized Consultant, Tax Advantaged Accounts